genomicepidemiology/great-life/README.md

 - cgeisolate (https://github.com/genomicepidemiology/cgeisolate).
 This tool is design to analyse bacterial isolates.
 - cgevirus (https://github.com/genomicepidemiology/cgevirus).
 This tool is designed to analyse viral genomes.
 - cgemetagenomics (https://github.com/genomicepidemiology/cgemetagenomics).
 This tool is designed to analyse metagenomic samples containing microbes, not viruses.
+Primarily designed for surveillance of AMR.

 All these tools are installed at once in the cge_env conda environment if the following steps are used: